jsachdev07/cloudcourse-2025/python-for-devops/Day-05/README.md

-# Lists, Tuples and Loops
+# Lists, Tuples and For Loop